Warning - Barcelona is amazing and out of control!

 Day 3 La Rambla and La Boqueria and Maritime Museum

 Take a right about half way down the promenade and enter La Boqueria, one of Europe's largest and most famous food markets.
 Spend some time at this feast for the senses.
 Tip - Have a pre-set meeting place (perhaps the grand iron entrance) because it is easy to get separated in the maze of stands and kiosks.
-The floors are slippery with melted ice and fruit skins and the stall holders are loud, but all this adds to the charm of the experience.
+The floors are slippery with melted ice and fruit skins and the stall owners are loud, but all this adds to the charm of the experience.
 You will find foods of all varieties and nationalities under one roof.

 Here are a few other places we recommend.

 The Perfumary is a not only a unique olfactory experience, it is a visual extravaganza.
 If you happen to be in the neighborhood, drop by even if essential oils and fragrance are not your thing.
 The shop "contracts with growers and distillers from around the world to supply bulk and wholesale quantities of essential oils, natural isolates, and natural fragrances to thousands of companies world wide."
 Even though we had no interest in making a purchase, the shop owner was very happy to share his knowledge and let us take a few whiffs.

 Sincronia Yoga is a clean studio with many class offerings as well mats.
 It is located in the Gracia District.
 We took a gentle/level 1 class which incorporated Kundalini, Hatha and meditation.
 Price €10.
 We dropped in and they were accommodating but signing up online is encouraged.